Mhdez221993/schema/models.md

   Max:
       Date: The most recent signed_at timestamp
       Gas Paid Native: The maximun ghas paid in the native token.
 This metric is calculated by finding the largest gas_eth value for non-null transaction hashes.
+      Latency in Minutes All Chains: The number of minutes between the most recent signed_at timestamp in the dex and all_chains table.
+      Latency in Minutes Now: The number of minutes between the most recent signed_at timestamp and now.
+      USD Liquidity Added: The maximun USD liqidity added.
+This metric is calculated by finding the largest absolute value of amount0_usd for "add_liquidity" events.
+      USD Liquidity Removed: The maximun USD liquidity removed.
+This metric is calculated by findiing the largest absolute value of amount0_usd for "remove_liquidity" events.

   Median
   Min
   Monthly Growth